 Damage to nerve fibers

-Whether the cause is traumatic or nontraumatic, the damage affects the nerve fibers passing through the injured area and can impair part of or all the muscles and nerves below the injury site.
+Whether the cause is traumatic or nontraumatic, spinal cord damage affects the nerve fibers passing through the injured area.
+This can impair part of or all the muscles and nerves below the injury site.

-A chest (thoracic) or lower back (lumbar) injury can affect your torso, legs, bowel and bladder control, and sexual function.
-A neck (cervical) injury affects the same areas in addition to affecting movements of your arms and, possibly, your ability to breathe.
+An injury to the chest or lower back can affect the trunk, legs, bowel, bladder and sexual function.
+A neck injury affects the same areas plus movements of the arms and possibly the ability to breathe.